Blog – My top 4 priorities for the next government

 The solution to some of the problems that people with criminal records face require changes in legislation.
 Other problems require changes in attitudes and practices.

-Looking ahead to beyond the 2017 election, below are the top four announcements that I’d like to see the next government make.
+Looking ahead to beyond the 2017 election, below are the top four announcements that I’d like to see the next government make (and there are more details on each of these on our website).

 Written by Christopher Stacey, Co-director of Unlock